Why do I have to make Satisfactory Academic Progress to receive financial aid?

 When will my financial aid funds be released?

 Disbursement of loans begins on the first day of classes if no eligibility requirements are pending completion or review.
 Remember that loans require at least 6 credit hours of enrollment.

-Grants will disburse the day after ORD.
-Remember that certain grants require minimum enrollment (i.e. 9 credit semester hours for TX Grant).
+Grants will disburse the day after the Official Reporting Day.
+Remember that certain grants require minimum enrollment (i.e., 9 credit semester hours for TX Grant).

 When will my appeal be reviewed?

-We strongly encourage that you submit your SAP Appeal as soon as possible.
+We strongly encourage that you submit your completed SAP Appeal as soon as possible so that the committee may have ample time to review the applications.
 Appeals will be reviewed within eight weeks of receipt of the appeal.

 Where do I submit my Appeal Form?